Imaging Certification

 Moon: Highlands

 Photo of lunar highlands is from a 22 second video taken with a ZWO Seestar 50 on February 23, 2024 at 00:55 UTC from my home in Verona, Wisconsin.
+Key to highlands photo:

 - Montes Apenninus forms the southeastern edge of Mare Imbrium.